-In all cases, no amount or fee, including placement fees, shall be charged to 1 the seafarer in relation to his/her recruitment and placement.
-2 CHAPTER VII 3 4 TERMS AND CONDITIONS OF EMPLOYMENT Sec.
-25. Standard Employment Contract for Seafarers. - There shall be a 5 Standard Employment Contract in writing between the shipowner and the seafarer, 6 which shall include, but not be limited to, the following information and terms: 7 Seafarer's full name, date of birth, age, birthplace, permanent, and/or (a) 8 residential address: 9 (b) Seafarer's Record Book Number, Seafarer's Identity Document Number, and 10 POEA Seafarer's Registration Number; 11 Shipowner's name and address; (c) 12 Place where and date when the seafarer's employment agreement is entered 13 (d) into; 14 (e) Duration of the contract; 15 (f) Point of hire; 16 Capacity in which the seafarer is to be employed; 17 (g) Amount of the seafarer's salary, and the formula used for calculating the same; (h) 18 Maximum hours of work and minimum hours of rest; (i) 19 Wages and wage-related benefits, which shall include, but is not limited to, (j) 20 overtime pay, holiday pay, vacation leave pay, premium pay, paid leaves, and 21 13th-month pay, if applicable; 22 Compensation and benefits for occupational injury, illness, or death; (k) 23 Social security and welfare benefits, including the compulsory insurance (1) 24 coverage as provided under Republic Act No. 8042, as amended by Republic 25 Act No. 10022, otherwise known as The Migrant Workers Act; 26 Stipulations on repatriation or similar undertakings; (m) 27 Separation pay and retirement pay, if applicable; (n) 28 Reference to the CBA, if applicable; and (o) 29 Other benefits in accordance with law, company policy, or CBA. (p) 30
+TERMS AND CONDITIONS OF EMPLOYMENT

+- Sec.
+25. Standard Employment Contract for Seafarers.
+There shall be a Standard Employment Contract in writing between the shipowner and the seafarer, which shall include, but not be limited to, the following information and terms: - a) Seafarer's full name, date of birth, age, birthplace, permanent and/or residential address;

+- b) Seafarer's Record Book Number, Seafarer's Identity Document Number, and POEA Seafarer's Registration Number;

+- c) Shipowner's name and address;

+- d) Place where and date when the seafarer's employment agreement is entered into;

+- e) Duration of the contract;

+- f) Point of hire;

+- g) Capacity in which the seafarer is to be employed; - h) Amount of the seafarer's salary, and the formula used for calculating the same; - i) Maximum hours of work and minimum hours of rest; - j) Wages and wage-related benefits, which include, but not limited to, overtime pay, holiday pay, vacation leave pay, premium pay, paid leaves, and 13th month pay, if applicable; - k) Compensation and benefits for occupational injury, illness, or death; - Social security and welfare benefits, including the compulsory insurance coverage as provided under Republic Act No. 8042, as amended by Republic Act No. 10022, otherwise known as The Migrant Workers Act; - m) Stipulations on repatriation or similar undertakings; - n) Separation pay and retirement pay, if applicable; - o) Reference to the CBA, if applicable; and - p) Other benefits in accordance with law, company policy or CBA.